Z Wave Vs ZigBee: Which Is Better For Your Smart Home?

 A Z-Wave network is limited to 232 total devices.
 A ZigBee network theoretically could have some 65k devices connected to it.
 However, you would definitely run into bandwidth problems long before you got close to that number.

-For the vast majority of residential applications, neither the hop limit nor the total device limit should cause any problems.
+For the vast majority of residential applications, neither the hop limit nor the total device limit should be a limiting factor.

 Both ZigBee and Z-Wave are very low-power.
 They use a fraction of the power required by WiFi.
-This is a major factor that makes them such a popular choice for smart homes.
-There are many applications that won’t have access to wall power.
+This is a major benefit that makes them such a popular choice for smart home devices.
+There are many applications that won’t have access to hard-wired power.
 Those devices will need to be run with batteries.

 Some devices using Z-Wave or ZigBee can run on a single coin cell battery for several years.
 A device like that trying to maintain a WiFi connection would be dead in days.

 However, a device acting as a repeater will require more power.
 For that reason, battery operated devices are usually programmed not to act as repeaters.
 This is important to keep in mind when building your network.

 Smart Home Interoperability